ImperialCollegeLondon/pyrealm/docs/source/users/demography/crown.md

 crown_profiles
 ```

-The {meth}`~pyrealm.demography.crown.CrownProfile.to_pandas` method can be used to
+The {meth}`~pyrealm.demography.core.PandasExporter.to_pandas()` method of the
-extract the data into a table, with the separate stems identified by the column index
+{meth}`~pyrealm.demography.crown.CrownProfile` class can be used to extract the data
-field.
+into a table, with the separate stems identified by the column index field.

 ```{code-cell} ipython3
 crown_profiles.to_pandas()